-Lars Kepler is the pseudonym of critically acclaimed husband and wife team Alexandra Coelho Ahndoril (b.
+Lars Kepler is The pseudonym of critically acclaimed husband and wife team Alexandra Coelho Ahndoril (b.
 1966) and Alexander Ahndoril (b.
 1967), authors of the No. 1 internationally bestselling Joona Linna series.
-With six installments to date, the series has sold more than eight million copies in 40 languages.
+With six installments to date, the series has sold ten million copies in 40 languages.
 The Ahndorils were both established writers before they adopted the pen name Lars Kepler, and have each published several acclaimed novels.

 Lars Kepler is the most successful author in Sweden.